razorgoto/myresume/Resume.md

 - Greet and interviews travellers
 - Check documents to make sure all travellers are eligible for entry
 - Check all goods are declared and applicable duties are collected
-- Check animals are plants are admissible into Canada
+- Check animals and plants are admissible into Canada

 Education